debezium/debezium.github.io/README.md

 Getting Started
 ===============
-1. Download the contents of the repository
+1. Fork the repository
 ------------------------------------------
-To use the template simply select the version you require with the *branch/tag* dropdown on the [GitHub page](https://github.com/jbossorg/bootstrap-community) and click on the *ZIP* button to download the contents to your local machine.
-The repo should only be forked if you're looking to make contributions.
+To use the template simply navigate to [GitHub page](https://github.com/jbossorg/bootstrap-community) and use *Fork* button to fork this repository into your own GitHub organization.
+Afterwards choose a tag from which you want to start your website development and create a development branch from it.
+Additionally, in GitHub repository settings tab you may want to rename your forked repository to follow your site name.

-**Note:** The first part of the version number indicates the Bootstrap version the template is based on.
+**Note:** The first part of the tag version number indicates the Bootstrap version the template is based on.

 2. Build the website
 --------------------